Confederation of Indian Industry: Indian Women Network

 CII launched Indian Women Network (IWN) in 2013 to develop women workforce and work towards challenges faced by them at the workplace.
 Through CII's National Committee on Women Empowerment, IWN engages with the government, industry and thought leaders to shape inclusive policy for women workforce.
 IWN has developed an online Gender Diagnostic Tool for companies to self-assess and identify strengths, gaps and opportunities to improve gender parity and develop their potential.
 It has also initiated Equal Opportunity Pledge for companies to ensure inclusive work environment for women.

 National Foundation for Corporate Governance

 To promote voluntary, transparent and accountable corporate governance practices in India, Ministry of Corporate Affairs set up National Foundation for Corporate Governance (NFCG) as a Trust in the year 2003.
-It was set up in partnership with Confederation of Indian Industry (CII), Institute of Company Secretaries of India (ICSI) and Institute of Chartered Accountants of India (ICAI).
+It was set up in partnership with CII, Institute of Company Secretaries of India (ICSI) and Institute of Chartered Accountants of India (ICAI).
 In the year 2010, Institute of Cost Accountants of India (ICAI) and National Stock Exchange (NSE) were included in NFCG as Trustees and in 2013 Indian Institute of Corporate Affairs (IICA) also joined as Trustee.

-NFCG has been the catalyst in promoting highest standards of Corporate Governance in India and endeavours to make India a leader in Corporate Governance by setting a global benchmark.
+Indian Digital Gaming Society

+In 2018, the CII formed the Indian Digital Gaming Society (IDGS) to foster the development of an Indian video game development industry.
+They have hosted an annual meeting, the IDGS Gaming Conclave, for industry professionals and lobby for increased government funding of their sector.
+The IDGS wants to make video games a central component of India's digital economy.
+In response to the Promotion and Regulation of Online Gaming Act, 2025, the IDGS predicted that India's gaming market would become more focused on microtransactions and in-app purchases.